Key Takeaways

 Secure Buy-In at All Levels of the Company

-When integrating your ERP and accounts receivable systems, ensure all stakeholders are on-board with the process.
-Make sure everyone is informed of the benefits and potential pitfalls of integration so they can provide valuable input.
+When integrating your ERP and accounts receivable systems, ensure all stakeholders are on board with the process.
+Ensure that everyone is informed about the benefits and potential pitfalls of integration, allowing them to provide valuable input.
 You should also establish a timeline for completion and set expectations up-front to ensure buy-in

 Create an Inventory of Existing Data Sources and Formats